Data Analyst | Rotherham Doncaster and South Humber NHS Foundation Trust

 Responsibilities

-The post holder will provide effective assurance performance reporting to both internal and external stakeholders; this will include flagging areas of recognition or concern and ensuring there is a robust process of validation and reporting in line with defined and agreed timescales.
+• The post holder will provide effective assurance performance reporting to both internal and external stakeholders, including flagging areas of recognition or concern and ensuring there is a robust process of validation and reporting in line with defined and agreed timescales.

 • The post holder will have expert technical specialist knowledge of information systems, including in-depth knowledge of NHS data definitions, clinical terminology, and coding systems.
 This includes a thorough understanding of the current issues facing the NHS and the role of information in this context.

-• The postholder will have knowledge of statistical techniques and will ensure a robust process of validation and reporting in line with defined and agreed timescales.
+• The postholder will have knowledge of statistical techniques.
+The post holder will ensure a robust process of validation and reporting in line with defined and agreed timescales.

 • The postholder will lead for their area of responsibility in the development and delivery of a suite of timely and accurate performance reports for all levels of the organisation as directed by the Performance Manager.
 This includes working directly with managers and clinicians to ensure processes are in place to ensure appropriate methods of data capture and information reporting.